torquebox/stompbox/README.md

 ## Caveats

-This project is very immature and there are many features which are outstanding (such as authentication).
+This project is very immature and there are many features which are outstanding (such as any real authentication).
 You should **not** use it in a production environment.
 It is currently used for research, development and testing only.

 ## License